DimK19/Databases-Python-Demo/README.md

 ## Flask-WTForms

 This package integrates the [WTForms](https://wtforms.readthedocs.io/en/3.0.x/) library with Flask.
 WTForms is used for secure input (form) validation and form rendering inside the templates.
-Each field of a FlaskForm class is essentially rendered as the corresponding input tag in HTML.
+Each field of a `FlaskForm` class is essentially rendered as the corresponding input tag in HTML.

-_For the purposes of this project, simple HTML forms with custom validation by the controllers are sufficient: see [v1.0.0](https://github.com/DimK19/Databases-Python-Demo/releases/tag/v1.0.0-alpha)._
+_For the purposes of this project, simple HTML forms with custom validation by the controllers are sufficient: see [v1.0.0-alpha](https://github.com/DimK19/Databases-Python-Demo/releases/tag/v1.0.0-alpha)._

 ## Project Structure